cypress-io/cypress-documentation/source/faq/questions/general-questions-faq.md

 ## {% fa fa-angle-right %} Can I use Cypress to script user-actions on an external site like `gmail.com`?

 No. There are already lots of tools to do that.
-Using Cypress to test against a 3rd party application is not it's intended use.
+Using Cypress to test against a 3rd party application is not its intended use.
 It *may* work but will defeat the purpose of why it was created.
 You use Cypress *while* you develop your application, it helps you write your tests.

 ## {% fa fa-angle-right %} Is there code coverage?